Why Short-Term Financial Goals Are a Smart Idea

 Create an emergency fund

-An emergency fund can help you cover an unexpected expense, such as a car repair or a leaky roof.
+An emergency fund can help you cover unexpected expenses, such as a car repair, a leaky roof, or medical bills for an unexpected hospital visit.
 If possible, try to save three to six months’ worth of expenses and put the money in a high-yield savings account.

 Pay off credit card debt